-H. STORMWATER MANAGEMENT PLAN - The Stormwater Management Plan shall fully describe the project in drawings and narrative.
+STORMWATER MANAGEMENT PLAN - The Stormwater Management Plan shall fully describe the project in drawings and narrative.
 It shall include:

-- A locus map; - The existing zoning and land use at the site; - The proposed land use; - The location(s) of existing and proposed easements; - The location of existing and proposed utilities; - The site's existing and proposed topography with contours at two (2) foot intervals; - The existing site hydrology; - A description and delineation of existing stormwater conveyances, impoundments, and wetlands on or adjacent to the site or into which stormwater flows; - A delineation of 100-year flood plains, if applicable; - Estimated seasonal high groundwater elevation (November to April) in areas to be used for stormwater retention, detention, or infiltration; - The existing and proposed vegetation and ground surfaces and runoff coefficients for each; - A drainage area map showing pre and post construction watershed boundaries, drainage area, and stormwater flow paths; - A description and drawings of all components of the proposed drainage system including: - Locations, cross sections, and profiles of all brooks, streams, drainage swales and their method of stabilization; - All measures for the detention, retention or infiltration of water; - All measures for the protection of water quality; - The structural details for all components of the proposed drainage systems and stormwater management facilities; - Notes on drawings specifying materials to be used, construction specifications, and typicals; and - Expected hydrology and supporting calculations. - Proposed improvements including location of buildings or other structures, impervious surfaces, and drainage facilities, if applicable.
+- A locus map; - The existing zoning and land use at the site; - The proposed land use; - The location(s) of existing and proposed easements; - The location of existing and proposed utilities; - The site's existing and proposed topography with contours at two (2) foot intervals; - The existing site hydrology; - A description and delineation of existing stormwater conveyances, impoundments, and wetlands on or adjacent to the site or into which stormwater flows; - A delineation of 100-year flood plains, if applicable; - Estimated seasonal high groundwater elevation (November to April) in areas to be used for stormwater retention, detention, or infiltration; - The existing and proposed vegetation and ground surfaces and runoff coefficients for each; - A drainage area map showing pre and post construction watershed boundaries, drainage area, and stormwater flow paths; - A description and drawings of all components of the proposed drainage system including: - Locations, cross sections, and profiles of all brooks, streams, drainage swales and their method of stabilization; - All measures for the detention, retention or infiltration of water; - All measures for the protection of water quality; - The structural details for all components of the proposed drainage systems and stormwater management facilities; - Notes on drawings specifying materials to be used, construction specifications, and typicals; and - Expected hydrology and supporting calculations. - Proposed improvements including location of buildings or other structures, impervious surfaces, and drainage facilities, if applicable. - Timing schedules and sequence of development, including clearing, stripping, rough grading, construction, final grading, and vegetative stabilization; - A maintenance schedule for the period of construction; and - Any other information requested by the Board of Health or its designee.

-- Timing schedules and sequence of development, including clearing, stripping, rough grading, construction, final grading, and vegetative stabilization; - A maintenance schedule for the period of construction; and - Any other information requested by the Administering Authority or its designee.
+Projects shall meet the Standards of the Massachusetts Stormwater Management Policy, which are as follows:

-Projects shall meet the Standards of the current version of the DEP Stormwater Handbook, which are as follows:
+- No new stormwater conveyances (e.g. outfalls) may discharge untreated stormwater directly to or cause erosion in wetlands or waters of the Commonwealth. - Stormwater management systems must be designed so that post-development peak discharge rates do not exceed pre-development peak discharge rates.

-- No new stormwater conveyances (e.g. outfalls) may discharge untreated stormwater directly to or cause erosion in wetlands or waters of the Commonwealth. - Stormwater management systems must be designed so that post-development peak discharge rates do not exceed pre-development peak discharge rates. - Loss of annual recharge to groundwater should be minimized through the use of infiltration measures to the maximum extent practicable.
-The annual recharge from the post-development site should approximate the annual recharge rate from the pre-development or existing site conditions, based on soil types. - For new development, stormwater management systems must be designed to remove eighty percent (80%) of the average annual load (post-development conditions) of Total Suspended Solids (TSS) and be achieved by following procedures outlined in the DEP Stormwater Handbook.
+- Loss of annual recharge to groundwater should be minimized through the use of infiltration measures to the maximum extent practicable.
+The annual recharge from the post-development site should approximate the annual recharge rate from the pre-development or existing site conditions, based on soil types. - For new development, stormwater management systems must be designed to remove eighty percent (80%) of the average annual load (post-development conditions) of Total Suspended Solids (TSS).
 It is presumed that this standard is met when: - Suitable nonstructural practices for source control and pollution prevention are implemented; - Stormwater management best management practices (BMPs) are sized to capture the prescribed runoff volume; and - Stormwater management BMPs are maintained as designed. - Stormwater discharges from areas with higher potential pollutant loads require the use of specific stormwater management BMPs.
 The use of infiltration practices without pretreatment is prohibited. - Stormwater discharges to critical areas must utilize certain stormwater management BMPs approved for critical areas.
-Critical areas are Outstanding Resource Waters (ORWs), shellfish beds, swimming beaches, cold water fisheries and recharge areas for public water supplies. - Redevelopment of previously developed sites must meet the current version of the DEP Stormwater Handbook to the maximum extent practicable.
-However, if it is not practicable to meet all of the Handbook's requirements, new retrofitted or expanded stormwater management systems must be designed to improve existing conditions.
+Critical areas are Outstanding Resource Waters (ORWs), shellfish beds, swimming beaches, cold water fisheries and recharge areas for public water supplies. - Redevelopment of previously developed sites must meet the Stormwater Management Standards to the maximum extent practicable.
+However, if it is not practicable to meet all the Standards, new (retrofitted or expanded stormwater management systems must be designed to improve existing conditions.